ktomk/pipelines/doc/PIPELINES-HOWTO-DOCKER-CLIENT-BINARY.md

 * `docker-17.12.0-ce-linux-static-x86_64`: this version was in use when using the [`docker-client-install.sh`] script inside a pipeline.
-* `docker-18.09.1-linux-static-x86_64`: this version was found in use by the atlassian bitbucket cloud pipelines plugin:
+* `docker-18.09.1-linux-static-x86_64`: this version was found in use by the Atlassian Bitbucket Cloud Pipelines Plugin:
   ~~~shell script
   $ docker --version
   Docker version 18.09.1, build 4c52b90